June 30, 2016

 - Integrate your client leads with SalesForce: SalesForce technology can be integrated with your contact form on your website so that leads go directly to the appropriate department.

 Redecorate, don’t tear down: If a microsite is still too tall of an order, consider revamping only sections of your website, like the homepage and practice area pages.
-If your website was built in a content management system (all We Are Immediate websites are built in open source code such as WordPress, Drupal or Umbraco) your web developer should be able to make these changes at a lower cost than a website overhaul.
+If your website was built in a content management system (all We Are Immediate websites are built-in open-source code such as WordPress, or Umbraco) your web developer should be able to make these changes at a lower cost than a website overhaul.
 Additionally, site-wide changes can be made with colors and fonts.

 - Client feedback